 The forms of funding at the Joint Faculties of Humanities and Theology are: employment in a doctoral position and external funding through another employer.
 Only in exceptional cases may the faculties accept other forms of funding.
-Personal wealth or support from another person is never accepted as funding.
-External scholarships are accepted only in exceptional cases, within either an aid and capacity building programme according to SIDA's definition or a programme funded by the European Union.
+Personal wealth or support from another person is never accepted as funding.10 External scholarships are accepted only in exceptional cases, within either an aid and capacity building programme according to SIDA's definition or a programme funded by the European Union.

 Doctoral positions can be completely or partially funded by external funding, for a project or graduate school.
-In that case, the department is responsible for guaranteeing four years' full-time employment for a doctoral student who is admitted to doctoral studies for the doctoral degree, and two years' full-time employment for a doctoral student who is admitted to doctoral studies for the licentiate degree.
+In that case, the department is responsible for guaranteeing four years' full-time employment for a doctoral student who is admitted to doctoral studies for the doctoral degree, and two years' full-time employment for a doctoral student who is admitted to doctoral student who is admitted to doctoral student for the doctoral student who is admitted to doctoral student who is admitted to doctoral student who is admitted to doctoral studies for the licentiate degree.
 The department must submit a funding plan to the board for third-cycle studies along with the application for announcing a doctoral position.